enklu/enklu.github.io/docs/WebEditorBasics/SharingExperiences.md

 ### Inviting Non-Enklu Users

 If a collaborator's email address is not currently associated with an Enklu account, you will be able to send an email invite.
-This email invite will allow the recipient to create an Enklu account and share your selected experience with them once their account has been created.
+This email invite will allow the recipient to create an Enklu account and your experience will be shared with them once their account has been created.

 ![Collaborator email not found](/img/product/editor/sharing/sharing_non_enklu_users.gif)